pingcap/community/teams/README.md

 * **0**: Neutral about the proposed action (or mildly negative but not enough so to want to block it).
 * **-1**: This is a negative vote.
 On issues where consensus is required, this vote counts as a veto.
 All vetoes must contain an explanation of why the veto is appropriate.
 Vetoes with no explanation are void.
 It may also be appropriate for a -1 vote to include an alternative course of action.

 All participants in the TiDB community are encouraged to show their agreement with or against a particular action by voting.
-For team decisions, only the votes of active team maintainers are binding.
+For team decisions, only the votes of active team maintainers are binding (no matter whether he/she is also the vote proposer or not).
 Non-binding votes are still useful for those with binding votes to understand the perception of an action in the wider community.

 Only active (i.e. non-emeritus) maintainers have binding votes.